sdwebui-extensions/ComfyUI-TripoSG/README.md

 # TripoSG Nodes for ComfyUI
-created by Alfredo Fernandes inspired by Hunyuan3D nodes by Kijai
+Created by Alfredo Fernandes inspired by Hunyuan3D nodes by Kijai

 This extension adds TripoSG 3D mesh generation capabilities to ComfyUI, allowing you to generate 3D meshes from a single image using the TripoSG model.